Sveninndh/SqueezeboxRepo/README.md

 15. A genre filter for user favorites and a second for albums and playlists, the previous main genre menu is removed

+16. A track-menu.
+You got it if you click on a track item and select the "more..." menu item.

 History-1.4.5.zip  version 1.4.5
 -